 ensure that the DCCKI Certificate Signing Request is Digitally Signed using the Private Key associated with the Public Key contained in the DCCKI Certificate Signing Request in accordance with PKCS#10;

-verify the accuracy of details contained within the DCCKI Certificate Signing Request and on success, shall use the Private Key associated with the corresponding Public Key in a SMKI Organisation Certificate for which it is a Subscriber to Digitally Sign the DCCKI Certificate Signing Request as set out in the DCCKI Interface Design Specification; and
+verify the accuracy of details contained within the DCCKI Certificate Signing Request and on success, shall use the Private Key associated with the corresponding Public Key in an Organisation Certificate for which it is a Subscriber to Digitally Sign the DCCKI Certificate Signing Request as set out in the DCCKI Interface Design Specification; and

 send the DCCKI Certificate Signing Request to the DCCKI Registration Authority via secured electronic means as set out on the DCC Website.

-As soon as reasonably practicable following receipt of the DCCKI Certificate Signing Request, the DCCKI Registration Authority Personnel shall acknowledge receipt in writing via the DCC Service Desk to the DCCKI ARO who submitted the DCCKI Certificate Signing Request, using the contact details established as part of enrolment to the DCCKI Services.
+As soon as reasonably practicable following receipt of the DCCKI Certificate Signing Request, the DCCKI Registration Authority Personnel shall acknowledge receipt in writing via the Service Desk to the DCCKI ARO who submitted the DCCKI Certificate Signing Request, using the contact details established as part of enrolment to the DCCKI Services.

 Authentication of DCCKI Certificate Signing Requests